 Pet Insurance 101

-You know that signing up for Fetch by The Dodo pet insurance is a significant step in bettering your pet’s future health.
+You know that signing up for Fetch Pet Insurance is a significant step in bettering your pet’s future health.
 But it’s OK if you’re not yet familiar with all the ins and outs of the pet insurance industry.
 You’re doing your homework, and that’s a great start.

 An insurance term you might hear often is “deductible.”
 But what does it actually mean?
 Here’s everything you need to know about deductibles so you can start getting your vet expenses covered.